 \section{Preliminary}

 Generally, the condensed synthetic graph data $G^{\mathcal{S}}$ is expected to perform as well as the target graph $G$ when applied to the downstream tasks (e.g., training a GNN model $f_{\theta}$ with parameter $\theta$).
-The current approach to the graph condensation problem involves a bi-level optimization process, where two nested training loop is utilized to optimize the model parameter $\theta$ and the condensed graph $G^{\mathcal{S}}$, respectively.
-The the inner loop handles the training of GNN $f_{\theta_t}$ on the condensed data $G^{\mathcal{S}}$ by the training loss $\ell(f_{\theta}, G^{\mathcal{S}})$, while the outer loop optimize the condensed graph $G^{\mathcal{S}}$ by minimizing the matching loss $\mathcal{L}(f_{\theta_t}, G)$.
+The current approach to the graph condensation problem involves a bi-level optimization process, where two nested training loops are utilized to optimize the model parameter $\theta$ and the condensed graph $G^{\mathcal{S}}$, respectively.
+The inner loop handles the training of GNN $f_{\theta_t}$ on the condensed data $G^{\mathcal{S}}$ by the training loss $\ell(f_{\theta}, G^{\mathcal{S}})$, while the outer loop optimizes the condensed graph $G^{\mathcal{S}}$ by minimizing the matching loss $\mathcal{L}(f_{\theta_t}, G)$.
 Therefore, the bi-level graph condensation problem could be modeled as

-In general, the convergence of parameter $\theta$ is influenced by its initial values $\theta_{0}$.
+In general, the convergence of the parameter $\theta$ is influenced by its initial values $\theta_{0}$.
 This implies that the condensed data will only yield favorable results when the neural network model is initialized with $\theta_{0}$.
-However, the objective of condensation is to produce data that can perform well under random initialization distribution $P_{\theta_{0}}$.
-To address this constraint, multiple random initializations are required, and problem ~\eqref{DD} is accordingly modified as follows,
+However, the objective of condensation is to produce data that can perform well under a random initialization distribution $P_{\theta_{0}}$.
+To address this constraint, multiple random initializations are required, and problem ~\eqref{DD} is accordingly modified as follows:

 where the loss function of the outer loop $\mathcal{L}$ is designed as matching the gradients~\cite{zhao2020dataset} that are calculated by $G^{\mathcal{S}}$ and $G$ on model $f_{\theta_t}$, respectively.
 This can be expressed as follows: